Martiusweb/asynctest/README.rst

   - Initialize and close a loop created for each test,
   - if the test function is a coroutine function or returns a coroutine, it will run on the loop,
+  - TestCase.setUp() and TestCase.tearDown() can be coroutine functions,
   - a test fails if the loop did not run during the test.